nspcc-dev/neo-go/docs/consensus.md

 # NeoGo consensus node

 NeoGo node can act as a consensus node.
-A consensus node differs from regular one in that it participates in block acceptance process using dBFT protocol.
-Any committee node can also be elected as CN therefore they're expected to follow the same setup process as CNs (to be ready to become CNs if/when they're elected).
+A consensus node differs from a regular one in that it participates in block acceptance process using dBFT protocol.
+Any committee node can also be elected as a CN; therefore, they're expected to follow the same setup process as CNs (to be ready to become CNs if/when they're elected).

-While regular nodes on Neo network don't need any special keys CNs always have one used to sign dBFT messages and blocks.
-So the main difference between regular node and consensus/committee node is that it should be configured to use some key from some wallet.
+While regular nodes on Neo network don't need any special keys, CNs always have one used to sign dBFT messages and blocks.
+So, the main difference between a regular node and a consensus/committee node is that it should be configured to use some key from some wallet.

 ## Running a CN on public networks